yorkulibraries/vagrant-papyrus/README.md

 ## Provisioning Papyrus on a remote server/VM

+Assuming you have a remote server dedicated for running Papyrus.
+And suppose there is a DNS record for the server such as **papyrus.yourdomain.ca**.

+The following steps will install/configure MYSQL and Papyrus on that server.

 Create an **inventory** file with the name/IP address of the remote server, similar to the one below:
 ```
 papyrus    ansible_host=192.168.168.168